-Israel prepares to demolish homes on Jerusalem outskirts, stoking Palestinian fears
+Israel begins to demolish homes on Jerusalem outskirts, stoking Palestinian fears

-SUR BAHER, West Bank (Reuters) - Israeli forces began preparations to demolish homes near a military barrier on the outskirts of Jerusalem under the cover of darkness on Monday, in the face of Palestinian protests and international criticism.
+SUR BAHER, West Bank (Reuters) - Israeli forces began demolishing buildings near a military barrier on the outskirts of Jerusalem on Monday, in the face of Palestinian protests and international criticism.

 Bulldozers accompanied by hundreds of Israeli soldiers and police moved in to Sur Baher, a Palestinian village on the edge of East Jerusalem in an area that Israel captured and occupied in the 1967 Middle East War.

-Palestinians fear that the razing of village buildings near the fence will set a precedent for other towns along the route of the barrier, which runs for hundreds of kilometres around and through the Israeli-occupied West Bank.
+Palestinians fear that the razing of homes and buildings near the fence will set a precedent for other towns along the route of the barrier, which runs for hundreds of kilometres around and through the Israeli-occupied West Bank.

-The pending demolition is the latest round of protracted wrangling over the future of Jerusalem, home to more than 500,000 Israelis and 300,000 Palestinians, and sites sacred to Judaism, Islam and Christianity.
+The demolition is the latest round of protracted wrangling over the future of Jerusalem, home to more than 500,000 Israelis and 300,000 Palestinians, and sites sacred to Judaism, Islam and Christianity.

+Israeli forces cut through a wire section of the barrier in Sur Baher under cover of darkness early on Monday, and began clearing residents from the area.

+Floodlights lit up the area as dozens of vehicles brought helmeted security forces into the village.

+“Since 2 a.m. they have been evacuating people from their homes by force and they have started planting explosives in the homes they want to destroy,” said Hamada Hamada, a community leader in Sur Baher.

+The work was filmed and photographed by Palestinian, Israeli and international activists who had mobilised to try and stop the demolition.

 Israel’s Supreme Court ruled in June that the structures violated a construction ban.
-The deadline for residents to remove the buildings expired on Friday.
+The deadline for residents to remove the affected buildings, or parts of them, expired on Friday.

-However, some residents said they would be made homeless.
+Some Sur Baher residents said they would be made homeless.
 Owners said they had obtained permission to build from the Palestinian Authority, which exercises limited self-rule in the Israeli-occupied West Bank.

-Israeli forces cut through the wire fence near the village early on Monday, allowing them easier access to the buildings.

-Floodlights lit up a partly constructed multi-storey building as dozens of vehicles brought helmeted police and soldiers into the area.

 The sprawling village of Sur Baher straddles the line between East Jerusalem and the West Bank.